 Questrade offers monthly account statements.
 To view your statement, select “Statements” under the “Reports” tab at the top of the page.
 Clients can also view detailed account activity information, such as when a purchase was booked in the account, deposits and transfers, and withdrawals by selecting “Account Activity” under the “Reports” tab.

 Non-registered Accounts: Once your investment with CED Co-op is finalized, you will be given access to Member Zone, our online portal to view your investment information.
 In Member Zone you can see the current value of your investments, update your profile information, access your T5, and more.

 Interest will be paid out on the anniversary of your bond purchase based on the schedule for each bond.
 For Bonds Series L1-4 this was after 8, 12, 16 and 20 years.
-Bonds Series R1 is paid after 15 years, or at the owner’s request.
 For all other bonds payments occur annually.

 The Co-op Board decides when dividends are distributed.
 The Board reviews the financial performance of the projects and after paying out the Bond Investors, then a dividend may be declared.
-To date, the Board has paid a dividend quarterly for Class A Preference Shares in line with their 9% return.
-We expect the same frequency but a 7% dividend for Class B Preference Shares.
+The decision to declare dividends is made on a quarterly basis.
 Note that dividends are not guaranteed.